 We serve our community through the following four program areas:

 Citywide professional development workshops geared toward teachers, administrators, youth service providers, and parents.
 Check our events page for upcoming workshops near you.

-Customized school-wide professional development that guides and supports individual school communities in building their capacity to address race and equity within their institution.
+Customized school-wide professional development that guides and supports individual school communities and organizations in building their capacity to address race and equity within their institution.

 Read our Educator Guide on Talking About Race with K-5!

 Border Crossers offers a variety of services for school administrators, teachers, parents and community organizers.
 Please email email@example.com to get more information about bringing Border Crossers to your school.

 Border Crossers’ trainings are changing the ways that educators think, speak and teach about race in their schools.
 We insist that diversity in schools is not enough, but that we must be modeling equity, empathy, honesty and courage in conversations about race with children from a young age.

 - In the 2011-12 school year, Border Crossers trained 85 educators through our “Talking About Race With K-5″ citywide workshops.

 - This school year, we have already trained 700 teachers from over 30 schools.
 This means over 17,500 students will have a Border Crossers-trained teacher in their classroom this year.